surya-dandamudi/Java-assignment/Employee/HELP.md

 ### Maven Parent overrides

-Due to Maven's design, elements are inherited from the parent POM to the project POM.
+Because of how Maven works, elements from the parent POM are automatically inherited by the project POM.

-While most of the inheritance is fine, it also inherits unwanted elements like `<license>` and `<developers>` from the parent.
-To prevent this, the project POM contains empty overrides for these elements.
+While this inheritance is generally useful, it can also bring in elements that may not be desired, such as <license> and <developers>.
+To avoid inheriting these, the project POM includes empty overrides for those elements.

-If you manually switch to a different parent and actually want the inheritance, you need to remove those overrides.
+If you later change the parent POM and want these elements to be inherited again, you will need to remove the empty overrides.